adubredu/MuJoCo.jl/README.md

 7. Press the `Backspace` key on your keyboard to return to the REPL

 ## Features
 This package wraps DeepMind's [dm_control](https://github.com/deepmind/dm_control) Python package that provides access to the core MuJoCo package as well as some useful environments for Reinforcement Learning.
+It also exports the entire numpy package for convenience.

 This package also wraps [rohanpsingh's](https://github.com/rohanpsingh) amazing [mujoco-python-viewer](https://github.com/rohanpsingh/mujoco-python-viewer) for interactive simulation.